lisaong/stackup-workshops/mask-or-not/README.md

    b.
 If the ESP32 goes into a reboot loop, the input dimensions are too big.
 Try a smaller image dimension (`OUTPUT_SIZE` in the Colab Notebook).

    c.
 If you get a linker error (dangerous relocation), the input dimensions are too big.
 Try a smaller image dimension (`OUTPUT_SIZE` in the Colab Notebook).
-8. Pair with the ESP32 device over Bluetooth
+8. Pair with the ESP32 device over Bluetooth.
 9. Check the serial port connection using `ls /dev/cu*`.
-Update `send_image.py` to use the connection string if different from the hardcoded one.
+Update `send_image.py` to use the connection string (set in `PORT`) if different.
-10. Run `python send_image.py` to send a test image to the device.
+10. Run the python script to send a test image to the device, after installing the pyserial dependency.
+    ```
+    pip install pyserial
+    python send_image.py
+    ```

 Sample output from Serial Monitor (using a 10x10 test image sent over Bluetooth SPP):
 ```